 Tribal Court

 The Fort Peck Tribal Court operates as the judicial arm of tribal governance, upholding the enforcement of the Fort Peck Tribes’ laws and regulations.
-The court structure includes a Chief Judge and Associate Judges, who preside over civil, criminal, and juvenile cases filed within the reservation’s jurisdiction.
+The court structure includes a Chief Judge and Associate Judges who preside over civil, criminal, and juvenile cases filed within the reservation’s jurisdiction.

 The court is located in the town of Poplar, Montana.